 \subsection{Velocity dispersion profiles}

-We quantified the impact of a central BH component on the velocity dispersion profile.
-To this purpose, we compared the same samples of 16 models with $N_{\mathrm{BH}}=0$ and with $N_{\mathrm{BH}}=2-3$ as done for the density profiles (see Sect. \ref{sec:radial_distribution}).
-Figure \ref{fig:sigma} displays the resulting velocity dispersion profiles, calculated as the mean of the dispersion of three velocity components.
-The presence of 2$-$3 BHs produces a non-negligible increase of 40\% in the velocity dispersion in the inner 1 pc.
+We quantified the impact of central BHs on the velocity dispersion profile.
+To this purpose, we compared the profiles obtained from the samples of 16 models with $N_{\mathrm{BH}}=0$ and with $N_{\mathrm{BH}}=2-3$ introduced in Sect. \ref{sec:radial_distribution}.
+Figure \ref{fig:sigma} displays the resulting velocity dispersion profiles, calculated as the mean of the dispersions of the three velocity components.
+The presence of 2$-$3 BHs produces a non-negligible increase of 40\% in the inner 1 pc.

 The rise in dispersion is reminiscent of the velocity cusp that forms around a single massive object \citep{1976ApJ...209..214B}.
 Such a cusp develops within the sphere of influence of a central mass, which can be defined as $G M_{\bullet}/\sigma^2$, with $M_\bullet$ the mass of the central object and $\sigma$ the stellar dispersion.
 For $M_\bullet=20\,\msun$ and $\sigma =0.3\,\kms$ we find that this radius is $\sim1\,\pc$, roughly matching the radius within which the dispersion is elevated.
 Although a BBH of $20\,\msun$ constitutes $\sim10\%$ of the total cluster mass, the mass with respect to the individual stellar masses is much smaller (factor of $20$) compared to the case of an intermediate-mass BH in a GC (factor of $10^4$) or a super-massive BH in a nuclear cluster (factor of $10^6$).
 As a result, a BBH in Hyades makes larger excursions from the centre due to Brownian motions.
 From eq.~90 in \citet{2001ApJ...556..245M} we see that the wandering radius of a BBH of $20\,\msun$ in Hyades is $\sim0.15\,\pc$.
 Although this is smaller than the sphere of influence, it is still a significant fraction of this radius.
 We therefore conclude that the elevated dispersion is due to the combined effect of stars bound to the BBH, stars being accelerated by interaction with the BBH \citep{2005MNRAS.364.1315M} and the Brownian motion of its centre of mass.